The Silver Rose

 “I have no children, no heir to arrange a marriage with the Throne of Autumna.
 My own sacrifice would be worthless, I shall not jeopardise our independence by giving myself to an Autumnian heir, but…” the Queen looked into the Lord’s eyes, “the High King of Autumna has agreed to an alliance sealed with a Noble marriage.
 He has an unwed daughter of twenty summers.”

 “Whom do you have in mind, my Lady?
-There are some youngsters among our men who might fit the noble cause,” Lord Argente gave her a sly grin.
+There are some youngsters among our men who might fit the noble cause.”
+Lord Argente gave her a sly grin.

 “I have always admired your loyalty, Argente.
 But it has robbed you of your youth.
 A young wife might give those years back,” the Queen said cautiously, observing the Lord’s face.